Docs are available before the release of Designer Cloud so you can get a sneak peek. This content might change between now and the official release.

 - Next, use the arrows to begin stacking your data.
 Select a cell and select the left arrow or right arrow to stack it with the data field it matches.

-- Select Non Blocking - Metainfo Will Not Change to pass data rows downstream without waiting for all inputs to send data.
+- Check Pass data downstream without waiting for all inputs to process to pass data rows downstream without waiting for all inputs to send data.
 Do not use this mode if the upstream metainfo will change between configuration time and runtime.

-Under Output Order, check Set a Specific Output Order to specify which input dataset's data displays first in the output dataset.
-Once checked, select one of the data streams and select the up arrow or down arrow to reorder.
+Under Output Order, check Specify Output Order to specify which input dataset's data displays 1st in the output.
+After you check that box, select and hold the reorder icon in the table and drag the connection up or down.

-The Output Order option can cause slower performance.
+The Specify Output Order option can cause slower performance.

 Understanding the Output

-Two aspects of the Union tool output are important to understand, the column names and the order of the data.
+2 aspects of the Union tool output are important to understand: the column names and the order of the data.

 Understanding Output Data Column Names

-The column names that are used in the output dataset are pulled from the input stream with the first alphabetical/numerical value.
+The column names that are used in the output dataset are pulled from the input stream with the 1st alphanumeric value.

 By default, your input data streams are labeled #1 and #2 based on the order you connected them to the Union tool input anchor.
-So, if the column names differ, the output dataset will use the column names from the #1 input dataset.
+So, if the column names differ, the output dataset uses the column names from the #1 input dataset.

-If you prefer to use the column names from the #2 input dataset, you can change the Name for the input connections.
-To do so, select the input streams and enter new values in the Name field of the connections.
-The output column names are taken from the connection with the first alphabetical/numerical value in its Name.
+If you prefer to use the column names from the #2 input dataset, change the name for the input connections.
+Select the input streams and enter new values.
+The output column names are taken from the connection with the 1st alphabetical/numerical value in its name.

 Understanding Output Data Order

-The default output order will correspond to the order you connected your input datasets to the Union tool input anchor.
+The default output order corresponds to the order in which you connected your input datasets to the Union tool input anchor.
 Go to the Output Order section to learn how to change the order of your output data.